Seravo/docs/_posts/2015-10-11-integration-tests.md

 ## What are integration tests?

-Integration tests make sure that certain features of your site work as they should work.
+Integration tests make sure that certain features of your site work as they should.

-So for example if we have a following **use case**:
+For example if we have the following **use case**:

-> User visits your-site.com/wp-login.php and sees login form.
+> User visits your-site.com/wp-login.php and sees the login form.

-> When user fills correct password and username he sees WordPress dashboard including adminbar.
+> When user fills correct password and username he sees the WordPress dashboard including adminbar.

-So when the project is functional we have the feature described above and we want it to work always.

-Integration tests make sure that this feature works as described in the use case.
+When the project is functional we will have the feature described above.
+Integration tests can be used to make sure that the feature works as described in the use case.

 ## Testing with Rspec & Capybara

-Our integration tests use Ruby testing framework called [Rspec](http://rspec.info/) with extension [Capybara](https://github.com/teamcapybara/capybara).
+Our integration tests use a Ruby testing framework called [Rspec](http://rspec.info/) with the extension [Capybara](https://github.com/teamcapybara/capybara).

-We use headless browser [PhantomJS](http://phantomjs.org/) with Ruby driver [Poltergeist](https://github.com/teampoltergeist/poltergeist).
+We use the headless browser [PhantomJS](http://phantomjs.org/) with the Ruby driver [Poltergeist](https://github.com/teampoltergeist/poltergeist).

 Using Ruby for testing a PHP application like WordPress may sound overwhelming but in our opinion it's quite fun and effective.
 Our latest WordPress baseline template can be found in [Github](https://github.com/Seravo/wordpress/blob/master/tests/rspec/).
-It consists as a example for your own unique tests.
+It can be used as an example for your own unique tests.

 > **Note:** These tests are used in your production system as well *(if available)*.
 >